CharlieConCarne/Idle-Game/README.md

 ## Still to Fix

-- Calculating and rendering new costs for upgrades on page load, currently when refreshing the page, upgrades display defaults back to baseCost value
+- (FIXED) Calculating and rendering new costs for upgrades on page load, currently when refreshing the page, upgrades display defaults back to baseCost value

 - After purchasing x2 clicks upgrade, button needs to change to greyed out version idicating purchase is no longer availbale